alexandrainst/danlp/README.md

 pip install .
 ```

-To install the dependency used in the package with the tested versions:
+To install the dependencies used in the package with the tested versions:

 ```python
 pip install -r requirements.txt